NicholiNoah/NicholiNoah/content/extended-reality/ToBeFree.md

 <div class="col-md-3">
 </div>
   <div class="col-md-5">
-    <p style="font-family:arial">Directly paralleled to the lifetime of struggle I face everyday as an Autistic adult.
-Endless attempts to identify with a society who refuse to see me.
+    <p style="font-family:arial">Directly paralleled to the lifetime of struggle I face everyday as an Autistic adult.<br/>Endless attempts to identify with a society who refuse to see me.
 Speaking knowledge from a different perspective.
 Burning desire to be accepted.
-Pushing myself as far as possible, yet constantly falling short of others' expectations git config --global user.emailthat can never be appeased.<br/>Abandoned into accepting my words will never be heard, no matter how loud I scream.
+Pushing myself as far as possible, yet constantly falling short of others' expectations that can never be appeased.<br/>Abandoned into accepting my words will never be heard, no matter how loud I scream.
 Still clinging onto a dream that one day I'll finally be included.</p>
   </div>
   <div class="col-md-3">
     <a href="https://www.highlights.com/">